-Council provides professional and specialist information in furnishing applicants with "Noxious Weeds Certificates" under Section 64 of the update Noxious Weeds Act, 1993.
+Council provides professional and specialist information in furnishing applicants with "Noxious Weeds Certificates".

 3. CHARGES - SALE OF MERCHANDISE

 Items sold to land holders for the destruction or control of weeds on private land are charged on the basis of costs plus 15%.